 Critiques of Geographic Determinism

 While geographic determinism offers valuable insights, it has also faced criticism.
 Critics argue that it oversimplifies complex historical processes and ignores the role of human agency.
 Societies often adapt to their environments in ways that are not strictly determined by geography.
+The theory can also be used to justify colonialism, imperialism, and racial hierarchies by suggesting that certain peoples are naturally more advanced due to their environment.

 Human Agency and Cultural Adaptation